 I don’t like snakes, I don’t know enough about them and I’m guessing that most of you feel much the same way.
 The trouble is that there is a risk that, at some point, we’re going to come face to face with a snake.

 Depending on where you are in the world you may, at some point, encounter snakes in the compost bin.
 Some of these snakes maybe a problem and others will be insignificant.
-Here we will go through a few of the snakes that you’re likely to find in a compost bin and what to look for to establish what type of snake you have.
+Here, we will go through why snakes feel the need to turn up in your compost and what you could do to keep them away.
+We’ll also look at a few of the snakes that you’re likely to find in a compost bin and what to look for to establish what type of snake you have.

 Do compost piles attract snakes?